tslearn-team/tslearn/docs/backend.rst

 A backend can be instantiated using the function ``instantiate_backend``.
-To specify which backend should be instantiated (`NumPy` or `PyTorch`), this function accepts four different kind of input arguments:
+To specify which backend should be instantiated (`NumPy` or `PyTorch`), this function accepts four different kind of input parameters:

 * a string equal to ``"numpy"`` or ``"pytorch"``.
 * a `NumPy` array or a `Torch` tensor.